oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

     ```shell
     csruntimectl java list
     ```
-    The output lists the JDKs preinstalled in Cloud Shell: GraalVM for JDK 17, Oracle JDK 11, and Oracle JDK 8.
+    The output lists the JDKs preinstalled in Cloud Shell: Oracle GraalVM for JDK 17, Oracle JDK 11, and Oracle JDK 8.
 The JDK marked with an asterisk is the current JDK.

-3. Select GraalVM for JDK 17 as the current JDK:
+3. Select Oracle GraalVM for JDK 17 as the current JDK:

     ```shell
     csruntimectl java set graalvmeejdk-17
     ```
     You will see the confirmation message printed `The current managed java version is set to graalvmeejdk-17`.

-4. Now confirm the values of the environment variables `PATH` and `JAVA_HOME`, and the version of `java`, the `native-image` generator:
+4. Now confirm the values of the environment variables `PATH` and `JAVA_HOME`, and the version of `java`:

     ```shell
     echo $JAVA_HOME